raphaellueckl/inschpektor/readme.md

 ### Features

-For the features, head over to my medium article: https://medium.com/@codepleb4/inschpektor-the-user-friendly-peer-manager-for-your-iota-node-c820d5243964
+For the features and future outlook, head over to my medium article: https://medium.com/@codepleb4/inschpektor-the-user-friendly-peer-manager-for-your-iota-node-c820d5243964

 ### Installation